MartijnHols/fullstack-typescript/backend/README.md

 ## Why not group by type?

 Grouping by file type makes it very easy to organize your code.
 This comes with a big downside however, as it will make the project harder to maintain as it grows.
 A `createAccount` mutation should have no relevancy with `createInvoice`.
-A modular structure forces you to think about how to group your code.
+A modular structure forces you to think about how to separate your code and discourages mixing responsibilities.
 A good structure will help you filter away all the irrelevant bits.

 The modular structure makes it easier to develop a new feature or extend an existing one as all irrelevant pieces are elsewhere.
 A module can be small.
 Some modules might have no more than 5 mutations, while the entire application could easily grow to have more than 50 mutations.